Nova-UTD/Nova-UTD.github.io/join.md

 ![Josh testing our pedal actuators](/assets/res/22-04-15_Josh_working_on_hood.jpg)

 <small>Above: Josh testing our pedal actuators.
 Much of our firmware is written from scratch.</small>

+### Firmware technician
+Our firmware is the link between our high level algorithms (say, the route calculator) and our hardware.
+We write custom firmware to control our throttle pedal, turn the steering wheel, read from the battery system, and much more.
+You'll be expected to write and maintain all of our firmware, ensuring that every line is stable and meticulously tested.
+The code you write has absolute control over a real robotic car.

 ## Requirements for all positions
 - **5 hours per week**, including attendance during our weekly meeting (~30 minutes) and at least one collaboration session (at least 2 hours).